What is a plug-in hybrid electric vehicle (PHEV)?

 If you spend most of your time in the car slogging up and down the motorway for hundreds of miles at a time, you may be better off with a conventional petrol- or diesel-powered car.
 Due to the extra weight of the batteries in a PHEV, they tend to be worse on fuel once the batteries are flat than a non-hybrid car.

-If all you need is something for short trips or anything less than 200 miles all around, it may be worth going fully electric.
-This way you get the full benefits of zero-emission motoring all the time, and you may qualify for a £1,500 grant from the government towards the cost of a new EV.
+If all you need is something for short trips or anything less than 200 miles all around, it may be worth switching to an electric car.

 Can a plug-in hybrid run on electricity only?

 Yes, as long as you keep it charged up.
-Typically, a PHEV will have an electric-only range of between 20 and 30 miles, but some can manage around 50 miles before they need to use their onboard petrol or diesel engine.
+Typically, a PHEV will have an electric-only range of between 20 and 70 miles, but some can manage more than 70 miles before they need to use their onboard petrol or diesel engine.

 Do plug-in hybrids charge while driving?